boldflight/BibleConverter/test_EPUB/output/isa.md

 [32] “For a remnant will leave Jerusalem;
 survivors will come out of Mount Zion.
 The zeal of the Lord of Heaven’s Armies will accomplish this.

+[33] So this is what the Lord says about the king of Assyria:
 “‘He will not enter this city, nor will he shoot an arrow here.
 He will not attack it with his shielded warriors,